FURLING/GOURDON lab

 Repeat Expansions & Myotonic Dystrophy (REDs)

-Our research focuses primarily on Myotonic Dystrophy, one of the most frequent neuromuscular diseases in adults.
-More specifically, our work is mainly concentrated on Myotonic Dystrophy type 1 (DM1), also known as Steinert disease.
-DM1 is characterised by progressive muscle weakness and atrophy, myotonia, heart conduction defects, cataracts, endocrine and gastrointestinal problems, as well as neurological manifestations.
-There are five clinical forms of this multisystemic disease, including late-onset, adult, juvenile, infantile and congenital forms.
-Currently, there is no treatment for this debilitating genetic disorder, but some therapeutic approaches are currently being developed.
+The focus of the team’s research is centered on Myotonic Dystrophy, a common neuromuscular disease in adults, with a specific emphasis on DM type 1 (DM1), also known as Steinert’s disease.
+DM1 is characterised by a range of symptoms, including progressive muscle weakness and atrophy, myotonia, cardiac conduction defects, early cataracts, endocrine and gastrointestinal problems, and neurological impairment.
+This multisystemic disease displays clinical forms with differing ages of onset, such as the late, adult, juvenile, infantile and congenital forms of DM1.
+Currently, there is no treatment for this debilitating genetic disease, but various therapeutic approaches are under development.

-DM1 is an autosomal dominant disease caused by the abnormal expansion of a CTG trinucleotide repeat (n>40) located in the 3′ non-coding region of the DMPK gene.
-The expanded CTG repeat sequence is highly unstable, further increasing in size not only in different tissues throughout the patient’s life, but also between successive generations.
-The expansion-biased intergenerational instability of the CTG repeat provides the molecular explanation for the anticipation phenomenon typical of this disease.
-DM1 is an RNA gain-of-function disease.
-Expanded DMPK transcripts containing pathological CUG repeats (RNA-CUGexp) are retained in the cell nucleus as riboprotein aggregates (foci) and disrupt the function of important RNA binding proteins (RBPs).
-In particular, RNA foci sequester RBPs of the MBNL family which are involved in RNA processing and maturation.
-Thus, the functional loss of MBNL activity leads to alternative splicing defects in a subset of RNA transcripts, which have been associated with key disease symptoms: the abnormal splicing of CLCN1 contributes to myotonia, INSR to insulin resistance, BIN1 to muscle weakness, DMD to altered muscle fibre architecture and SCN5A to defects in cardiac conduction and arrhythmias.
-However, additional mechanisms operating in various tissues and cell types are involved in the complex pathophysiology of this disease.
+DM1 is an autosomal dominant disease caused by an abnormal expansion of a (CTG)n trinucleotide repeat (n>40) located in the 3’ non-coding region of the DMPK gene.
+The unstable nature of the repetitive CTG expansions is detected in different tissues throughout the patient’s life, but also across successive generations, providing the molecular basis for the typical phenomenon of anticipation in DM1 families.
+The disease is mediated by a toxic RNA gain-of-function.
+The mutant DMPK transcripts containing pathological CUG repeat tracts (RNA-CUGexp) are retained in the nucleus of cells as riboprotein aggregates (called RNA foci), interfering with the function of specific RNA-binding proteins (RBPs).
+RNA foci specifically sequester RBPs of the MBNL family, which play a critical role in the maturation of RNAs.
+As a result, the loss of MBNL function leads to alternative splicing defects in certain pre-messenger RNAs.
+Some of these defects have been associated with various clinical symptoms, including those of CLCN1 to myotonia, INSR to insulin resistance, BIN1 to muscle weakness, DMD to alteration of muscle fibre architecture and SCN5A to cardiac defects.
+However, additional mechanisms contribute to the intricate pathophysiological processes of this complex condition, which affects a variety of cell types and numerous tissues.

-The REDs research team was created in 2019, following the merge of the teams of Geneviève Gourdon and Denis Furling.
-It also includes the group of Guillaume Bassez, a neurologist who coordinates the French Myotonic Dystrophy national registry (DM-Scope); and Arnaud Ferry’s group that focuses on muscle physiology and exercise.
-The aim of this new multidisciplinary team is to synergise efforts in order accelerate translational research for this neuromuscular disease, with the ultimate aim of offering novel and efficient therapeutic alternatives to patients.
-To this end, our team carries out integrated research on multiple aspects of DM1, from gene mutation to disease symptoms and the development of new therapeutic strategies.
-Our projects cover the fundamental mechanisms CTG repeat instability, the understanding of the pathophysiological mechanisms of disease using cellular and animal models, the development and assessment of innovative therapeutic approaches and, finally, the setting up of pre-clinical and clinical trials for DM1.
+The REDs team was created in 2019, by merging the former teams led by Geneviève Gourdon and Denis Furling.
+The team also includes the group of Guillaume Bassez, a neurologist who coordinates the national registry of myotonic dystrophy (DM-Scope) and that of Arnaud Ferry who is interested in muscle physiology and exercise.
+The objective of this new team is to synergize efforts to accelerate translational research for this neuromuscular disease and to bring out therapeutic alternatives for patients.
+To this end, the team implements integrated research, ranging from the fundamental mechanisms of the instability of CTG expansions, to the understanding of pathophysiological mechanisms using cellular and animal models, the development and evaluation of innovative therapeutic approaches and, finally, the establishment of pre-clinical and clinical trials for this DM1.

-• Phenotypic characterisation and natural history of Myotonic Dystrophy.
+• Phenotypic characterization and natural history of Myotonic Dystrophy

-• Validation of measurement tools and readouts for clinical trials.
+• Validation of measurement tools for clinical trials

 NamePositionEmailORCIDGroup